TJFitz/Readme_Generator/README.md

 ## Description

-- Readme Generator is a concise command line application for creating a professional readme file for open source projects.
-What you are currently reading was created using Readme Generator.
+- Readme Generator is a concise command line application for creating a professional readme for open source projects.
+What you're currently reading was created using Readme Generator!

 ## Table of Contents